Drop (2025) review – A date night thriller that misses the mark

 I was pretty excited to check this movie out and for one major reason, Christopher Landon.
 You may recognise Landon’s name as the director of Freaky, Happy Death Day (2017), and as one of the writers on Heart Eyes (2025).

 That’s a pretty good resume and I am a big fan of at least two of those movies.
 With that being said, it’s rather disappointing that Drop is about as middling of a thriller movie as you can possibly get.
 I guess my expectations were a little high?
+Let’s add a little caveat to that sentiment, though.
+Genre fans will probably enjoy this movie.
+They have a far greater tolerance for logic leaps and rote thriller fare.

 The story follows Violent (Meghann Fahy), a widow who heads out to a fancy restaurant for dinner with a man she met on a dating site.
 Only to find herself in a terrifying situation when she randomly begins receiving threatening messages on her phone.
+Is it her new date or is there something far more sinister about the events?

 It’s pretty standard stuff.
 Violet doesn’t know who is sending her these messages as they are anonymous.
 The only clue is that they must be within the vicinity of her table.
 At first it seems like a minor inconvenience until the messages begin making demands of her and threatening the safety of her family.

 It’s not going to matter who the person causing all this fuss is because we don’t have any connection to the characters.
 If it was someone from Violet’s past, we wouldn’t have a clue because we don’t know shit all about her.
-If it is someone connected to her date, we won’t care because we don’t know jack about him.
+If it is someone connected to her date, we won’t care because we don’t know jack about him, either.
 If it is someone random then that is even worse.

 Outside of the imminent threat to Violet’s family, there are virtually no stakes at all.
 The ending is absolutely ridiculous, as well.
-A fairly lethargic, one location, thriller suddenly turns into a chaotic action movie with some, frankly, farcical moments and a completely unbelievable final act.
+A fairly lethargic, one location thriller suddenly turns into a chaotic action movie with some, frankly, farcical moments and a completely unbelievable final act.
 It all feels a bit childish and a bit silly which is fine, this is a thriller, after all.
 I just expected more.

-Mediocre Acting and Direction
+Mediocre acting and direction

 Acting is about what you would expect for a TV movie, or something similar.
 Nobody stands out and most of the cast feel like they are coasting.
 Again, it’s perfectly fine for a thriller.
 Meghann Fahy doesn’t bring much to the lead role and Brandon Sklenar sounds like he popped a bunch of Xanax before hitting the set.

 I really enjoyed Jeffery Self as waiter Matt and felt like he added some much needed levity.
 Well, the silliness of the plot adds levity but you know what I mean.
 Deliberate levity.
 I need to mention the script.
 Writing in horror movies and thrillers is awful, as of late.
-This movie is no exception, the script ranges from average to laughably bad.
+This movie is no exception!
+The script ranges from average to laughably bad.

 Landon’s direction is pretty damn poor which really disappointed me.
 His shot set ups felt extremely amateur and the constant switching between camera angles in certain scenes almost gave me whiplash.